Muhil-kannan/Team-techie/README.md

 3.TRACKING IP

 1.**SENTIMENTAL ANALYSIS:**

-It can perform in 2 languages (English,Spanish)
+When you enter a word or sentence , this will display whether it is neutral or a negative word.
-When you enter some sentance or word it will diplay whether it is a neutral word or negative word
+It can be helpful for a person to understand What's going on in the carried conversation.
-	So,it will be helpfull for the person to understand whats going on,in their conversation
+Other than English, this can also perform in Spanish.

 2.**INSTAGRAM USER INFORMATION  GATHERING :**

-It will loaded within 2 mins (Depands on your connectivity)
+Loads within 2 minutes ( may change according to your connectivity).

-   When we enter the user name of a person it will detect the info of the user within minutes.So we can easily Gather info of Victim and that is esay in exploitation
+When we enter the username of a person ,  it detects the information of that person within minutes.
+So we can gather information about the victim and that's easy in exploitation.
 3.**TRACKING IP:**
-  Tool which gathers all the data related to ip which are available at open source,With that details we can Check With ISP to catch the attacker
+  This Tool which gathers all the data related to IP which are available at open source,With those details we can Check With ISP to catch the attacker

 Working Video - https://youtu.be/9NFb03669Yo